ekatsadze/FLASH/Installation locally on MacOS/LocallyOnMacOS.md

 <br>

-# 2. Get FLASH source Code
+# 2. Get FLASH source code

 Create working directory in your home directory where you would download and untar FLASH code.